buulam/docker/README.md

-# Official Jenkins Docker image
+# Jenkins Docker image forked by Buu Lam

+python pip was added as well as "requests" module

 The Jenkins Continuous Integration and Delivery server.